Chapter 13 : 12- A Warning of War

 “You do know if the Ministry find us, they’ll kill us.”
 Bailey said and he actually started looking around, as though Aurors would burst in on the scene at any moment.

-Selwyn then took a step back, pointed his wand at the river and said “Accio.”
-And Bailey’s wand flew out of the water and into Selwyn’s hand.
+Selwyn then took a step back, pointed his wand at the river, murmured “Accio” And Bailey’s wand flew out of the water and into Selwyn’s hand.
 He tossed it to Bailey and then turned to walk away.
 “But, if you're too scared of the power we could have, then I'm sure I could find someone else who can-”

 “Wait!”
 Bailey said, stopping Selwyn in his tracks.
 “I want in.”

-They appeared to have Apparated into what looked like the blandly decorated corridor of a small bungalow as there were no stairs that Harry could see.
+They appeared to have Apparated into what looked like the corridor of a small bungalow as there were no stairs that Harry could see.
 He followed Bailey through one of the doors.
-As Harry and Bailey walked through the door, they seemed to have entered in the middle of an argument and Harry was shocked to realise that he recognized everyone in the room.
+As Harry and Bailey walked through, they seemed to have entered in the middle of a heated argument and Harry was shocked to realise that he recognized everyone in the room.
 On one side of the room there was Selwyn and next to him Rabastan Lestrange.
-On the opposite side of the room, arguing with Selwyn, was the tall, muscular man that had escaped Harry at the Quidditch match and next to him, Harry’s heart skipped a beat at the sight of her, was Emily.
+On the opposite side of the room, arguing with Lestrange, was the tall, muscular man that had escaped Harry at the Quidditch match and next to him, Harry’s heart skipped a beat at the sight of her, was Emily.

 The arguing seemed to stop as Bailey walked in and all four of them turned to him.
 “Hey all.”
 He said to the room.
 “Felicia, looking good.”
 He said and Harry saw Emily give him a nastily sarcastic smile.